 The Subaru Impreza is the only car in this group to offer all-wheel drive, while the Focus is offered as a (much pricier) all-electric car.

-Most compact cars start under $18,000, but most buyers upgrade to an automatic transmission and other popular equipment, making the average price paid for a compact car in 2013 right about $20,000.
-The average price paid for a midsize sedan, for reference, is closer to $25,000.
+Most compact cars start under $18,000, but most buyers upgrade to an automatic transmission and other popular equipment, making the average price paid for a compact car right about $20,000.
+The average price paid for a midsize sedan, for comparison, is closer to $25,000.

 The Honda Civic is a four-time winner of our Small Car Best Buy Award, and a two-time recipient of Overall Best Buy honors.
 The Toyota Corolla is the category's most recent 5-Year Cost to Own Award winner, and the Subaru Impreza took home our most recent Best Resale Value Award in the compact car category.